Purdue-CSUSB/CS-190-F2016/syllabus/README.md

 ### Grading

-This is a pass/fail class.
-You will fail if you miss more than 3 points during the semester.
+The grading for this class is simple.
+You get an A if you miss 3 or fewer points during the course of the semester.
+You will get an F if you miss more than 3 points during the semester.
+Take this class seriously.
+It will help your GPA (or hurt it)

 You get a point for every lecture or lab